SCons/scons/src/engine/SCons/EnvironmentValues.md

   * Variable or Callable ( Prefixed by $ must begin with alphabetic or underscore)
   * Evaluable only (Contains a . or a [ inside ${ })
   * Function call  ${SOMEFUNCTION(ARG1,ARG2)}
+  * Quote?

-## What types of tokens are only identifyable given context (values of other variables)
+## What types of tokens are only identifiable given context (values of other variables)
   * Callable
   * Variable when the token could have been either Variable or Callable

 # Caching
+  * Where do we cache it?
+    * In the EnvironmentValues - (since this will have the context)
   * What can we cache?
     * Simple string replacement:
       * $A='B'